-After reading the mini book and discussing, I split my students into groups.
+After reading the mini book and discussing it, I split my students into groups.
 Each group works on the review sheet together using the mini book as help.
 Once we are finished completing the review sheet, we meet together to go over their food, clothing, shelter, and recreation.
 I made these posters to help them review.

-After we have review, I split them into four different groups.
-Each group has to work together to make a visual representation of one of the four topics; food, shelter, recreation or food.
+After we review, I split them into four different groups.
+Each group has to work together to make a visual representation of one of the four topics; food, shelter, recreation, or food.
 I tell them that their item has to fit into the palm of their hand.
 Once they have their item, they label it with white paper and we add it to a 12 by 18 sheet of construction paper.

 Here is an example of the Iroquois Native American Activity